Skip to main content

 The following options are common for all actions:

-• Force this action — the chosen action will be forcefully applied even if the target language translation is not empty.
-By default, automations are applied only to the empty translation values; if the value is not empty, it will be skipped.
-The only exception is the Clear translation action which always fires.
+• Force this action — forcefully apply the chosen action even if the target language translation is not empty.
+By default, automations are applied only to empty translation values; if the value is not empty, it will be skipped.
+The only exception is the Clear translation action, which always fires.

 • Clear statuses — unassign all statuses from the translation value before applying the new ones.